matter-labs/zksync-cli/.github/CONTRIBUTING.md

 ## Sending a Pull Request

-- **Ask to add your changes.** Go to the `zkSync Era CLI` repository on GitHub.
+- **Ask to add your changes.** Go to the `zksync-cli` repository on GitHub.
 You'll see a button "Compare & pull request."
 Click it and tell us about your changes.

 - **Wait for feedback.** Our team will look at your changes.
 We might ask you to change some things.